guillaumeboehm/theme-jonathan/README.md

 * Background jobs prompt
 * Very customisable, choose what to display and the color of everything
 * Choose your prompt character, I recommend 'ω'
-* A bit on the heavy side, not recommended for performance
+* A bit on the heavy side, not recommended for performance for now (probably has quite a bit of room for optimisation)

 ## Configuration